A real Living Wage for care workers

 There are substantial, everyday stresses that accompany being unable to afford bills or struggling to put food on the table.
 Those paid less than the real Living Wage experience significant negative impacts to their physical and mental health, as a result of these stresses.
 Polling conducted by the Living Wage Foundation found that a quarter of parents earning below the real Living Wage felt that low pay had affected their relationships with family and friends, and nearly four-fifths felt being paid a Living Wage would improve their mental health.
 In addition to the acute threat Covid-19 currently represents to care workers, low pay has been chipping away at their health for years.

-Last week saw the Scottish Government and Wirral Council take bold steps to support care workers, committing to uplift them to the real Living Wage – including ancillary workers such as cleaners and catering staff.
+The last couple of months saw the Scottish Government and Wirral Council take bold steps to support care workers, committing to uplift them to the real Living Wage – including ancillary workers such as cleaners and catering staff.
 The sector too has been responding, and, encouragingly, there are now over 200 care providers, such as Penrose Care and Aspire for Intelligent Care and Support, that have accredited as Living Wage Employers.
 These trailblazing employers have been paying their workers a real Living Wage since long before the crisis, recognising that higher pay doesn’t only benefit workers, but also businesses, with lower staff turnover and absenteeism.

 Care work is a huge industry with around a million workers supporting some of the most vulnerable people in society, often for incredibly low pay.
 For too long, its importance has been undervalued and underfunded.
 But now, there is a real opportunity to create lasting change in the sector.
 As we emerge from this crisis, we must look again at how we value this work, and how we pay for it.
 It’s time to rethink how government, public bodies and businesses work together in order to bounce back better, and to ensure that there is adequate funding so that all care work is rewarded with, at least, a real Living Wage.